 Logistics for Alaska Family Cruises

-5 Best Alaska Cruises for Families
+5 Best Alaskan Cruises for Families

 1) Active Adventure for the Entire Family

 Alaska Fjords & Glaciers is an active, exciting and educational cruise aboard 74-guest Wilderness Explorer.
 Every day offers a new opportunity for adventure with hiking, kayaking, skiff rides or even stand-up paddleboarding and snorkeling as a means to explore Alaska’s nature and wildlife up close.
 A variety of activity levels from easy to challenging appeal to all generations of travelers from kids to grandparents.
 This cruise travels between Juneau and Ketchikan over 8 days, featuring glaciers, fjord cliffs, deep valleys, whales, Tlingit culture and Alaska’s backcountry.
 Activities for all levels enable up-close exploration of “The Yosemite of the North,” Misty Fjords National Monument.
 Plus, children ages 8-17 save $500 per child on all departures except holidays.
 This is a longtime bestseller among our best Alaskan cruises for families.

 2) Kids Can Live an Issue of National Geographic

 This comfortable 8-day cruise combines wilderness cruising with occasional off-vessel activities such as kayaking, skiff rides and shore walks.
 Families are welcome on any departure, all summer long, with kids programs always available.
 Special programming for kids on all departures includes photo workshops, journaling, scavenger hunts, Zodiac-driving lessons, hands-on nature and science programming and child-friendly menu options.
-Travelers aged 17 years old and under save $500, at double occupancy.
+Travelers under the age of 18 at the time of travel save $500, at double occupancy.

-3) A Compact & Action-Packed Alaska Family Cruise Adventure
+3) A Compact & Action-Packed Alaska Family Cruise

 4) Authentic Alaska with Kids